ridlees/Techwriting_journal/README.md

 >__TAKE AWAYS__: Who do you write for?, Don't explain what API is in guide where you are integrating APIs, MD is good but it doesn't have many tools (like tables), so Asciidocs are sometimes the right tool.

+#### [Abby Covert: MESS](http://www.howtomakesenseofanymess.com)<a name="Mess"></a>

 ### Vidoes I have seen  <a name="videos"></a>
 In this part, I keep notes on various online videos I have seen.
+#### [Zuzana Lena Ansorgová: Jak začít dokumentovat](https://www.youtube.com/watch?v=lgW3iTmgkh0&t=1201s) <a name="JZD"></a>
+Talk on the absolute basics of techwriting, from the concepts and tools (LaTeX) to tag languages and text publisher.
+MD is too simple for complex databases.
+How to show documentation for user(based on their level - the idea of inteligent content delivery(https://blog.nic.cz/2017/11/01/tcworld/)) Sphinx is good for complex things.
+Good starting point.
+>__TAKE AWAYS__: Tekom group [Certification](https://www.technical-communication.org/technical-writing/tekom-certification/international-tekom-certification-as-a-technical-writer), think about your writing.
+MD is limited (but works for small scales).
+Think how do you deliver content, what is tag languages.
+#### [Zuzana Lena Ansorgová: Dokumentování software podle jeho životního cyklu](https://www.youtube.com/watch?v=nh4wAtkDHA4) <a name="DSZ"></a>

 #### [Ellie Farrier: Wild Geeks: Poetry in the Digital Age](https://www.youtube.com/watch?v=KBCRUTr2u0c ) <a name="Poetry"></a>

 Interesting talk that emphatises how writing is _universal_ and how even poetry can help with documentations.
 This resonanted with me since I like to write haikus (just 17 syllables to create image) and this limited space is something that _just makes sense_ in case of docs.